neilenns/clearancelab/DEVELOPMENT.md

 | `TURBO_TOKEN` | Token to grant access to the remote cache. |

 > [!IMPORTANT]
-> If new environment variables are added and are needed builds, they must be added to the dependency list in [`turbo.json`](./turbo.json).
+> If new environment variables are added to the code, they must be added to the dependency list in [`turbo.json`](./turbo.json).
 Otherwise, they will not be available to the tasks when run.

 ### Production